Software companies that transformed into hardware companies and vice versa

 Apple represents the quintessential model of vertical integration, designing both hardware and software to create products where each element works in harmony.

-Its history is full of examples where proprietary devices and operating systems have been key.
-Macintosh computers, iPods, iPhone, iPad, Apple Watch and Apple TV show a synergy that has marked their success and market leadership, in addition to positioning them with premium prices for the perceived value.
+Its history is full of examples where its own devices and operating systems have been key.
+Macintosh computers, iPod, iPhone , iPad, Apple Watch, and Apple TV demonstrate a synergy that has marked its success and market leadership, in addition to positioning it with premium prices for the perceived value.

 Highlights of Apple's strategy